manuelvilche/schema-validator/README.md

 - `shouldValidateApiSecuritySchemas()`\
 Determinates if the endpoint should validate the security schemas.\
 To use this method, you must add an array field using the package [@janiscommerce/settings](https://www.npmjs.com/package/@janiscommerce/settings) inside the key `schemaValidator` you must add a property `securitySchemas` in order to validate the schema.
-Then in your api have to add a field `security: <Array>` and the components `securitySchems` in `schema.paths[myEndpoint][myVerb]`.
+Then in your API you must add the field `security: <Array>` and the component `securitySchems` of your service.
 See more [Open API Speficication](http://spec.openapis.org/oas/v3.0.3#security-scheme-object)

 ## Errors